A.J. Dillon Player Prop Bets for NFL Week 11 | Green Bay vs. Minnesota 11/21/2021

 Recent Performances

+- In last week's matchup with the Seahawks, Dillon racked up 66 yards on 21 carries while scoring two touchdowns on the ground.

+- He chipped in with two receptions for 62 yards in the passing game.

-- In his last three games, Dillon has 190 rushing yards on 45 carries (63.3 yards per game), with two touchdowns.
+- During his last three games, Dillon has run for 190 yards on 45 carries (63.3 ypg), with two touchdowns.

+- He's also averaged 35.3 receiving yards per game, catching six passes for 106 yards.

 Dillon's Green Bay Teammates